On minimum integer representations of weighted games: Introduction

-Integer representations are very common in practice and minimum integer representations, if they exist, constitute the most efficient way to represent weighted games.
-Geometrically, the set of equivalent integer representations of a weighted game depicts an unbounded cone with either a vertex or without it.
-Hence, a natural question arises.
-For which weighted games exists a minimum weighted representation?
-Or, in other words, for which weighted games its associated integer cone has a vertex?
-Symmetric games, i.~e.{} games where all players have an equivalent role in the game and therefore characterized by one single type of equivalent voters, admit a unique minimum integer representation.
-But, it is known that it does not always exist a unique minimal representation in integers for a weighted game.
-Muroga et al. \cite{MTB70} in their exhaustive enumeration of threshold functions (or, equivalently, weighted games) uncovered several cases with as few as eight players in which two symmetric players must be given different weights in a minimal integer representation; e.~g.{} [12;7,6,6,4,4,4,3,2]=[12;7,6,6,4,4,4,2,3].
-Moreover, they verified that all weighted games with less than eight players admit a minimum integer representation.
+Integer representations, i.e.\ where the weights $w_i$ and the quota $q$ are non-negative integers, are very common in practice and {\mirep s}, if they exist, constitute the most efficient way to represent weighted games.
+Several algorithms to compute certain power indices require integer weights and benefit from weights of small magnitude.
+When considering e.g.\ shareholders of a firm, integer weights, i.e.\ the number of (equal) shares, arise naturally.
+Geometrically, the set of equivalent integer representations of a weighted game is an unbounded cone with or without a vertex.
+Hence, a natural question arises: For which weighted games does a {\mirep} exist?
+Or, in other words, for which weighted games does the associated integer cone have a vertex?
+Symmetric games, i.e.\ games where all players have an equivalent role in the game and, therefore, are characterized by one single type of equivalent voters, admit a {\mirep}.
+But it is known that there does not always exist a {\mirep} for a weighted game.
+Muroga et al.\ \cite{MTB70} in their exhaustive enumeration of threshold functions (or, equivalently, weighted games) uncovered several cases with as few as eight players in which two symmetric players must be given different weights in a {\msirep}; e.g.\ $[12;7,6,6,4,4,4,3,2]=[12;7,6,6,4,4,4,2,3]$.
+Here a {\msirep} is an {\irep} such that the sum of weights $\sum_{i=1}^n w_i$ is minimal.
+Moreover, they verified that all weighted games with less than eight players admit a {\mirep}.
+We can easily check that this example consists of four types of players (a type here is an element of a partition of $N$ formed by equivalent voters), and each type contains players with the same weights except for the last type, which contains players with weights $3$ and $2$.